 The Stanislavski acting method is known for using the actor’s feelings and experiences to put into the character, to really portray the character’s feelings to the truest level.

 Read this book: An Actor Prepares by Constantin Stanislavski

 2. Uta Hagen’s realism technique

 The realism technique is an interesting one, submerging yourself within acting techniques.
 It’s all about building deeper connections with your character and building a much deeper truth.
-This means yourself as an actor will transfer your open thoughts, feelings and experiences into the characters building a realistic view and performance of the character.
+This means you as an actor will transfer your open thoughts, feelings, and experiences into the characters building a realistic view and performance of the character.

 Read this book: Respect for Acting